 An economic advisor from EU said that as a result from the imposed sanctions against Iran, international trade has become risky.

 The comment came on the latest reports about China doing business with Iran, purchasing oil, and paying with its own national currency for it.
-He said that getting yuan as payment from China for oil exports, limits Iran's options at international markets.

 source: en.trend.az